All You Need To Know About HTTP Security Headers In WordPress

 After configuring the HTTP security headers on your WordPress website, you must test your website to make sure they are working correctly as expected.

 You can use one of the many free tools available on the internet to perform a test.
-The first is Security Headers, which will give the result like this.
+The first is Security Headers, which will yield the following result.

 HTTP security headers

-The second one is SSL Labs; the successful HTTP security headers will give a result like this one.
+The second one is SSL Labs; a successful HTTP security header will yield a result similar to this one.

 HTTP Security Headers

-What’s your favorite WordPress theme?
+What’s your favourite WordPress theme?
 Let us know what you think in the comments below!

 [★★] Like our Facebook Page and stay updated for the latest news instantly.
 Find the WPWebToools Facebook Page here.